 Nashville’s first tasting-menu-only restaurant, the Catbird Seat is a jewel box of a dining room with bar seating around an open kitchen, with chefs serving diners directly.
-Since its 2011 start, the chef has changed (Trevor Moran, formally of Noma, now mans the stage) but the succession of dishes is better than ever.
-Moran’s style has Noma-like cleverness, artistic composure and appreciation for hyper-local ingredients, but the food remains approachable, as with ultralight potato soup or a plate of beef tartare that you eat without utensils, all set to a rock-focused soundtrack.
+Since its 2011 start, the chefs have changed (Ryan Poli, who used to cook in Chicago, now mans the stage) but the succession of dishes is better than ever.
+Poli’s style has cleverness, artistic composure and appreciation for hyper-local ingredients, but the food remains approachable, as with seaweed-flecked pasta with dashi butter, and slivers of ribeye over carrot puree, all set to a rock-focused soundtrack.

 With its modern, minimalist aesthetic and deliciously smoky aroma, Butchertown Hall was met with rave reviews when it opened in Germantown in February 2015.
 Combining the “Texo-German” mash-up cuisine found in Texas Hill Country (which also includes Mexican and barbecue influences) and a solid, Belgian-heavy beer list, Butchertown is the ideal casual place to gather with friends.
 Menu stars include the beef brisket plate, served with pickles, onions and Texas toast or tortillas, as well as any of the housemade sausages, in German, Czech and Mexican styles.
 Beer curator Dan King collaborates closely with local brewers to put a steady rotation of custom brews at the top of his draft list, too.

 Tucked into the lower level of the elegant and historical Hermitage Hotel, the Capitol Grille and its adjoining Oak Bar recall the gilded age of Southern dining.
-Under an arched ceiling and surrounded by images of other Nashville monuments, diners are treated to outstanding service, one of the region’s best whiskey lists and chef Tyler Brown’s refined play on Southern classics.
+Under an arched ceiling and surrounded by images of other Nashville monuments, diners are treated to outstanding service, one of the region’s best whiskey lists and a refined play on Southern classics.
 The main theme here is the steaks, which are sourced from the hotel’s nearby cattle ranch, Double H Farms.
 They’re simply prepared and served with Southern-inflected sides like buttermilk potato puree.
-But Brown also leans heavily on other local farmers — as well as the produce he raises himself at Glen Leven Farm, which is part of The Land Trust for Tennessee — to produce beautiful dishes like a lamb shank with Sea Island red peas or duck with parsnips and mustard greens.
+But the kitchen also leans heavily on other local farmers — as well as the produce raised at Glen Leven Farm, which is part of The Land Trust for Tennessee — to produce beautiful dishes like a lamb shank with Sea Island red peas or duck with parsnips and mustard greens.

 Worth the Drive: Loveless Cafe